Dual wield: Asia

 During the campaign Muslim conquest in 6th to 7th century AD, Rashidun caliphate general Khalid ibn Walid was reported to favor wielding two broad swords, with one in each hand, during combat.

 Traditional schools of Japanese martial arts include dual wield techniques, particularly a style conceived by Miyamoto Musashi involving the katana and wakizashi, two-sword kenjutsu techniques he called Niten Ichi-ryū.

 Eskrima, the traditional martial arts of the Philippines teaches Doble Baston techniques involving the basic use of a pair of rattan sticks and also Espada y daga or Sword/Stick and Dagger.
 Okinawan martial arts have a method that uses a pair of sai.

-Chinese martial arts involve the use of a pair of butterfly swords and hook swords.
+Chinese martial arts involve the use of a pair of butterfly swords or hook swords.

 Famed for his enormous strength, Dian Wei, a military general serving under the warlord Cao Cao in the late Eastern Han dynasty of China, excelled at wielding a pair of ji (a halberd-like weapon), each of which was said to weigh 40 jin.

-Chen An, a warlord who lived during the Jin dynasty (266–420) and Sixteen Kingdoms period, wielded a sword and a serpent spear in each hand, supposedly measuring at 7 chi and 1 zhang 8 chi respectively.
+Chen An, a warlord who lived during the Jin dynasty (266–420) and Sixteen Kingdoms period, wielded a sword in one hand and a serpent spear in the other, supposedly measuring at 7 chi and 1 zhang 8 chi respectively.

 During Ran Wei–Later Zhao war, Ran Min, emperor of the short-lived Ran Wei empire of China, wielded two weapons, one in each hand, and fought fiercely, inflicting many casualties on the Xianbei soldiers while mounted on the famous horse Zhu Long ("Red Dragon").

 Gatka, a weapon-based martial art from the Punjab region, is known to use two sticks at a time.

 The Thailand weapon-based martial art Krabi Krabong involves the use of a separate Krabi in each hand.

 Kalaripayattu teaches advanced students to use either two sticks (of various sizes) or two daggers or two swords, simultaneously.